Nevada Drunk Driving Statistics [Updated 2026]

 Although there was a slight decrease in both injuries and fatalities from 2021 to 2023, the number of fatalities remains volatile.

-How Many Hit & Run Accidents Are a Result of Drunk Driving?
+How Many Hit & Run Accidents Are a Result of Drunk Driving in Nevada?

 Hit-and-run accidents account for 11.6% of the fatalities.
 This lower percentage suggests that hit-and-run accidents may be less likely to cause fatalities compared to other accidents.